USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 $$
 \frac{f(X)}{p_a(x)} = cf_b(X)
 $$
 where $c$ is a constant equal to the integral of $f_a$, since $p_a(x) \propto f_a(x)$.
-The variance of this estimator is proportional to the varianc eof $f_b$, which may itself be high.
+The variance of this estimator is proportional to the variance of $f_b$, which may itself be high.
 Conversely, we might sample form $p_b$, though doing so gives us an estimator with variance proportional to the variance of $f_a$, which may similarly be high. .
 In the more common case where the sampling distributions only approximately match one of the factors, the situation is usually even worse.

 Unfortunately, the obvious solution of taking some samples from each distribution and averaging the two estimators is not much better.
 Because variance is additive, once variance has crept into an estimator, we cannot eliminate it by adding it to another low-variance estimator.